mapanet/NSE/docs/04_Import_INEGI_DCAH_2025.md

 File of 2025 is **794551163078_s.zip**

-Inside you will find a series of zip by state and one named: 00_integrado.zip that contain data of all states.
+Inside you will find a series of zip's by state and one named: 00_integrado.zip that contain data of all states.
 Extract the files is BOLD:

 - 00_integrado.zip